tochman/the_blue_print/chapters/10-the-journey-continues.md

 **React Server Components**: The latest evolution allows React components to run on the server, reducing client-side JavaScript while maintaining the component model.

-### Performance and Developer Experience Improvements {.unnumbered .unlisted}
+### Performance and developer dxperience improvements {.unnumbered .unlisted}

 React's evolution has consistently focused on making applications faster and development more enjoyable:

-**Concurrent Features**: React 18 introduced concurrent rendering, allowing React to pause and resume work, making applications more responsive.
+**Concurrent features**: React 18 introduced concurrent rendering, allowing React to pause and resume work, making applications more responsive.

-**Suspense and Lazy Loading**: Built-in support for code splitting and loading states improved both performance and developer experience.
+**Suspense and lazy Loading**: Built-in support for code splitting and loading states improved both performance and developer experience.

-**Better Dev Tools**: React DevTools continue to evolve, making debugging and performance analysis easier.
+**Better dev tools**: React DevTools continue to evolve, making debugging and performance analysis easier.

 **Improved TypeScript Support**: Better integration with TypeScript has made React development more maintainable for larger teams.